bentondavidl/Campus-Eats-DB-Project/README.md

 ## Introduction

-This project defines a database for managing a food ordering and delivery system for a University.
+This project defines a database for managing a food ordering and delivery system for a University using a relational database.
 This database is based on work by Dhananjay Arora, Akshay Babu, Sumit Kawale, Prashant Madaan for an earlier semester of this class and is being used with permission.
-As part of this assignment, we are extending the model to include a rating system for the drivers and restaurants.
+As part of this assignment, we are extending the model to include a rating system for the drivers and restaurants as well as creating business rules for the system.

 ## Use Case for Rating System